MacHu-GWU/cookiecutter-aws-lambda-python-project/docs/source/02-Internal-Enterprise-Standard-of-AWS-Python-Project-Development-Workflow/index.rst

-Python Development Workflow
+Internal Enterprise Standard of AWS Python Project Development-Workflow
 ==============================================================================

-What and Why Development Workflow
+What Is And Why Need a Standard Development Workflow
 ------------------------------------------------------------------------------
 In a Python project, the development workflow is usually as follows: